Find the Leak · Fix the Weakness · Rebuild the Revenue

 Functional

-Mediocre baseline.
-Defensible but not differentiated.
-The score most operators sit at.
+Average.
+The score most people sit at.

 4